Soil moisture for your plants and garden can get out of balance. Let’s look at a few ways to control both excess moisture and a lack thereof.

 So what do you do if you have the opposite problem?
 One solution is the aforementioned technique – plant on a rise with a slight dip near the stem or trunk.
 This will help to capture and retain moisture.
 But then, if there is little rain or water, you’ll want to keep the plants out of the hot morning sun and plant where the late afternoon sun hits.
 Later in the afternoon, the sun’s rays aren’t as strong, so the plant can better use the dew from the night into the morning.
 Planting on the north side of a structure will help too.
 Shade of any kind will help keep moisture in, but you don’t want too much shade.
 Too much and you’ll get no flowers or fruit on tomatoes and peppers.
 Be sure you know the proper shade and sun tolerances for your plants before planting.

 Another solution is to use a polymer crystal.
 These are often sold as Soil Moist or something similar.
-Made of sodium polyacrylamide or sodium polyacrylate, these solid crystals become gelatin like when exposed to water.
+Made of sodium polyacrylamide or sodium polyacrylate, these solid crystals become gelatin-like when exposed to water.
 They hold water for the plant when it is wet, and when it starts to dry, they give up their moisture for the plants to use.
-While it is not a totally natural item, it’s derived from a natural source and eventually breaks down to sodium later in its life.
+While it is not a totally natural item, they derive it from a natural source, and eventually, it breaks down to sodium later in its life.
 They last for many months, being dehydrated and re-hydrated many times.
 A single teaspoon of crystals will make over a quart when activated.
 When it comes to being all-natural, use what you’re comfortable with, remember that everyone is in a different phase of their DIY learning curve.

 If you’re unsure of what to plant, research the specifics of each plant.
 Go online or visit a garden center.
 Either one will be happy to help you choose plants that will tolerate either too much moisture or not enough.
 You can also purchase a soil moisture meter to help discover and regulate the amount of moisture your plants need.